 Dear tender-hearted friends,

 To say the last year (plus) has been intense is an understatement.
+Growing our capacity to grieve our losses is essential to personal and communal well-being.
 You may be grieving the loss of loved ones, a loss of income, a loss of lifestyle, a loss of the illusion of certainty.
 You may be grieving with loneliness or the longing for more alone time.
-Maybe you’re grieving the suffering of others; grieving violent deaths like that of George Floyd and so many others, grieving systemic racism or grieving the inequity across the globe in suffering the effects of Covid-19.
-Maybe you’re grieving the ongoing destruction of our beautiful natural world, the many giant wildfires, the extinction of species, the loss of wilderness.
-Or perhaps your grief is for the divisiveness and meanness unfolding in polarized culture.
+Maybe you’re grieving the suffering of others; grieving violent deaths like that of George Floyd and so many others, grieving systemic racism, or grieving the inequity across the globe in suffering the effects of Covid-19.
+Maybe you’re grieving the ongoing destruction of our beautiful natural world, the undeniable presence of the climate crisis, the many giant wildfires, the extinction of species, the loss of wilderness.
+Or perhaps your grief is for the divisiveness and meanness unfolding in a polarized culture.
 Perhaps your grief is for pregnancy loss, a pet dying, difficult relationships, health crises.
 Maybe you’re carrying all of this and even more.

-Join us in a soft communal place to welcome these feelings without anyone attempting to fix you.
-Join us in a place where you can let yourself acknowledge and release the weight that makes your chest and guts and jaw clench.
-Wouldn’t it be nice to know you’re not alone in this very humbling human experience of grief?
+You’re warmly invited to join us in a soft and sacred place to gently welcome these feelings without anyone attempting to fix you.
+Join us in a place where you can let yourself acknowledge and release at least a bit of the weight that makes your chest and guts and jaw clench.
+Wouldn’t it be nice to know you’re not alone in this very humbling and very human experience of grief?

 You’re invited to join us for a day of grief-tending

 - gentle grounding practices to help us unwind and soften the bracing we carry in our bodies,